-Building on the established Zero Waste methodology, the Certification has been designed to:
+Building on Zero Waste Europe’s established zero waste methodology, the Certification has been designed to:

 - help municipalities to comply (and go beyond) with EU and national regulations

 - promote the implementation of efficient systems which save natural and economic resources, as well as

 The certification process comprises five simple steps:

 - Expression of Interest: submitted by the municipality to local Zero Waste Europe (ZWE) members or Mission Zero Academy.

-- Commitment – in this phase, the municipality acquires the status of Zero Waste Candidate City and needs to create and present their own certification roadmap, under specific requirements.
+- Commitment – the municipality acquires the status of Zero Waste Candidate City and needs to create and present their own certification roadmap, under specific requirements.
 Download in your own language all the documents related to the Zero Waste Cities Certification (ZWC) here.

 - Implementation – the municipality then has a maximum of 2 years to implement and complete the Certification scorecard and submit evidence to the formal auditor in order to be certified.

-- Certification – after a successful third party assessment focusing on the performance level and impact, the Candidate Municipality becomes a Zero Waste Certified City.
+- Certification – after a successful third party assessment focusing on the performance level and impact, the Candidate municipality becomes a Zero Waste Certified City.
 Have a look at our Certification criteria for Certified Cities.
 Download in your own language all the documents related to the Zero Waste Cities Certification (ZWC) here.

-- Yearly improvements – following its Certification, a Municipality must carry out yearly improvements to monitor and enhance the outcomes achieved.
-They will be subjected to new audit processes every 3 years to confirm the Certification status, with the possibility to level up under a 5-star system.
+- Yearly improvements – following its Certification, the municipality must carry out yearly improvements to monitor and enhance the outcomes achieved.
+It will be subjected to new audit processes every 3 years to confirm the Certification status, with the possibility to level up under a 5-star system.

 The Certification is developed around a scorecard system, which includes mandatory and points-based criteria.

 - Mandatory criteria forms the minimum requirements of a zero waste city

 - Points-based criteria will be scored depending on the ambition and impact of each policy.
 The combination of these points together will define the municipality’s level of certification (and its subsequent number of stars).

-Please note that the ZWC Certification can only be issued by specialists and indipendent third-party auditors accredited by MiZA, who oversees the whole Certification process, monitors compliance, and develops the system further.
+Please note that the ZWC Certification can only be issued by specialists and independent third-party auditors accredited by MiZA, who oversees the whole Certification process, monitors compliance, and develops the system further.